willowbk/willowbk.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-<hr \>The field of biophysics covers a vast umbrella of topics.
+    The field of biophysics covers a vast umbrella of topics.
 During my graduate career I have delved into several subfields of this enormous science with the intent to grasp the mystery of life on a fundamental level.
 This has been primarily done through the avenues of molecular evolution modeling, complex network science and inference, the study of stochastic processes and even objective function optimization.

+$\widehat{\langle w \rangle} = \frac{\ell}{\sum_w \mathcal{K}_w / w}$

 <!--
 Network Science